uni-notes/uni-notes/docs/3_Core/Operating_Systems/01_Intro.md

 ## Storage of Multi-Byte data

-Little Endian = Lower Byte is stored first then Higher Byte This is what 8086 uses
+Little Endian = Lower Byte is stored first then Higher Byte.
+This is what 8086 uses

 Big Endian = Higher Byte is stored first then Lower Byte